 The vascular laboratory of the Yakima Heart Center was founded in 2004 and was accredited in Vascular Testing in 2010 by the Intersocietal Accreditation Commission (IAC), a national commission offering accreditation for each of the testing areas that a vascular laboratory performs.
 We are accredited in extracranial cerebrovascular, peripheral venous, peripheral arterial and visceral vascular testing.

-The vascular department is directed by Victor V. Sharpe M.D., F.A.C.P. and Huong Huynh, RVT.
+The vascular department is directed by Victor V. Sharpe M.D., F.A.C.P. and Huong Johnston, RVT.

 The word vascular refers to our body's circulatory system — the blood vessels which carry blood from the heart to the body's organs (the arteries) and from the organs back to the heart (the veins).

 Vascular disease refers to the unhealthy changes which occur in our blood vessels.
 There are many different causes and risk factors for vascular disease, including plaque build-up in the arteries, aneurysms, varicose veins and blood clots in the veins.
 Examples of risk factors include, but not limited to: high blood pressure, high cholesterol, diabetes, cigarette smoking and family history.

 In vascular ultrasound, an ultrasound machine uses high frequency sound to take images of the arteries and veins of your body.
 Vascular ultrasound can also be known as a Doppler or duplex study.
 For example, if your physician wants to make sure that you do not have a blood clot in your leg, he or she might order a venous duplex or venous Doppler examination.

 Vascular ultrasound helps physicians diagnose a variety of conditions related to cardiovascular disease, disorders of the heart and blood vessels.